zzolo/srccon-data/2014/transcripts/Session_20_Make_Security_Blanket.md

 > So if you were investigating someone you would use Tor to investigate their website so that they wouldn't know you were investigating them?

-JEFF:  Exact same reason for the Bureau of Prisons, it's a good way to get around and be secrete discrete.
+JEFF:  Exact same reason for the Bureau of Prisons, it's a good way to get around and be secret, discreet.

 > It also, um, if you have, like, web sense or something at work but you use Tor.
 Web sense doesn't know what you're looking at either, right?